 Ritual Coffee offers locally-made pastries from Butter Cream Bakery and Bouchon Bakery in Yountville, as well as cookies from Annie The Baker.
 Of the three, Annie’s wonderfully chubby and chewy cookies are probably the best choice (others can be tasted elsewhere).
 My favorites are coconut and macadamia nut, neither of which is excessively sweet.
-If you happen to be in Napa on a Tuesday or Saturday morning between May and October, you can actually walk across the road to the Farmers Market and buy cookies directly from smiley and chatty Annie.
-She’ll probably have some new flavors for you to try.
+If you happen to be in Napa on a Tuesday or Saturday morning between May and October, you can actually walk across the road to the Farmers Market and buy cookies directly from smiley .

-Kara’s Cupcakes across from Ca’Momi is another great sweet choice.
-I personally can’t stay quite elegant stripping the cupcake off its paper baking cup, and biting it without leaving half of the frosting on my face.
-But elegance issues aside, Kara’s cupcakes are both pretty and delicious: fairly light, moist, fluffy, and naturally-tasting.
-I love carrot, chocolate with sea salt, and raspberry flavors.
+Kara’s Cupcakes is another great sweet choice.
+I personally can’t stay cool and elegant when biting a cupcake, without leaving half of the frosting on my face, so I mostly buy the cupcakes to take home.
+But elegance issues aside, Kara’s cupcakes are both pretty and tasty: fairly light, moist, fluffy, and naturally-tasting.
+My favorite flavors are carrot, chocolate with sea salt, and raspberry.

 Oxbow Public Market is open daily.

 Annie The Baker’s cookies are sold at Ritual Coffee Roasters and several other locations in the Napa Valley.
-You can also buy them directly from Annie at the Napa Farmers Market (Tuesdays & Saturdays from 8 am to 12:30 pm between May & October) at $2 a piece, or $5 for three.
+You can also buy them directly from Annie at the Napa Farmers Market (check the calendar on their website) at $2 a piece, or $5 for three.